JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 ![multi](/images/term-linkerd-multi.png)

 You can check the status of your multicluster install a few different ways.
-We're going to exercise the linkerd cli a bit, then take a peak at our kubernetes objects.
+We're going to exercise the Linkerd cli a bit, then take a peak at our kubernetes objects.
 The big thing we're looking for is to ensure our new gateway has a load balancer assigned to it.

 ```bash
 # Run a check with linkerd